 To add a course during the quarter it is offered after the add deadline which falls on the 15th day of instruction during a regular quarter

-Decision notification: up to 1 week
+Decision notification: 1 week

 To add a course after the quarter has passed